Bookkeeping is an essential part of being self employed.

 - sales invoices and till rolls

 Bookkeeping Tip #3: Stay On Top of Your Bookkeeping

 By staying on top of your bookkeeping and setting a good routine up for organising your business receipts you’ll:

-loosinga receipt and missing out on a tax deduction
+loosinga receipt and missing out on a tax deduction;

-- Avoid last minute stress when it comes to filing your tax return
+- Avoid last minute stress when it comes to filing your tax return;

-- Save on accountants fees if you choose to use one
+- Save on accountants fees, if you choose to use one.

-Bookkeeping Tip #4:
+Bookkeeping Tip #4: Use a bookkeeping system